Understanding NFT Price Moves through Tweets Keywords Analysis: Related work

 \section{Related work}

-Recent research related to our work includes NFT market analysis and NFT market and social media studies, which will be addressed in details in the following.
+Recent research related to our work includes NFT market analysis and NFT social media studies.
 Other related works concern the social media text study for stock movement prediction \cite{sawhney-etal-2020-deep}, for crude oil market price prediction \cite{elshendy2018using}, and for global cryptocurrency price trend prediction \cite{poongodi2021global}.